Are we prepared for a major hurricane?

 (CNN)If you weren't directly impacted by Hurricanes Katrina, Wilma or Andrew, the haunting images of the days that followed those powerful storms may seem like a distant memory.
 In fact, you may be too young to remember them at all.

-While Hurricane Matthew is currently targeting the Caribbean, it's impact could be felt in the United States and raises the question: Is the country prepared for a powerful tropical system or have people become complacent?
+And it raises the question: Is the country prepared for a powerful tropical system, or have people become complacent?

 Hurricane drought